ropensci/drake/README.md

 # Why use drake?

 The `drake` R package is a workflow manager and computational engine for data science projects.
-Its primary objective is to keep results up to date with the code and data they come from.
+Its primary objective is to keep results up to date with the underlying code and data.
 When it runs a project, `drake` detects any pre-existing output and refreshes the pieces that are outdated or missing.
 Not every runthrough starts from scratch, and the final answers are reproducible.
 With a user-friendly R-focused interface, [comprehensive documentation](https://wlandau-lilly.github.io/drake/), and [extensive implicit parallel computing support](https://github.com/wlandau-lilly/drake/blob/master/vignettes/parallelism.Rmd), `drake` surpasses the analogous functionality in similar tools such as  [Make](www.gnu.org/software/make/), [remake](https://github.com/richfitz/remake), [memoise](https://github.com/r-lib/memoise), and [knitr](https://github.com/yihui/knitr).

 # What gets done stays done.